dengliangshi/dengliangshi.github.io/_posts/2017-01-01-neural-network-language-models.md

 Statistic language models all take this chain rule as base.
 [Any Assumption?]

 #### 2.1 Feedforward Neural Network Language Model, FNNLM
-The architecture of the original feedforward neural network language model (FNNLM) in \citet{bengio_2001, bengio_2003a} is showed as in Figure 1.
+The architecture of the original feedforward neural network language model (FNNLM) in [Bengio et al. (2001, 2003)](http://www.jmlr.org/papers/volume3/bengio03a/bengio03a.pdf) is showed as in Figure 1.
 In Bengio's model, a vocabulary is pre-built from a training data set, and the order of words in it is fixed.
 So each word in this vocabulary has a unique index, just like a fixed order word list.
 The object of FNNLM is to evaluate the probabilty $$P(w_t{\mid}w_{1}...w_{t-1})$$, but, for lack of an effective representation of history, FNNLM follows the assumption of N-gram approach that the probabilty of a word in a word sequence depends on only the direct $$(n-1)$$ predecessor word:

 $$P(w_t|w_1...w_{t-1})\;\approx\;P(w_t{\mid}w_{t-n+1}...w_{t-1})$$